twofford/Slick/README.md

         this.props.createMessage(message).then((res) => {

-          //...and send the messag out over a WebSocket...
+          //...and send the message out over a WebSocket...

           App.cable.subscriptions.subscriptions[0].speak({